 - prohibited models, which are explicitly outlawed.

 Most new models fall within the unregulated domain.
-We will briefly cover several such business models below.
+We briefly cover several such business models below.

 i Smart or self-executing contracts

-Certification of Masterchain, an Ethereum-based blockchain developed by the consortium of major Russian banks cooperating within the Association for Financial Technologies Development, was made on 7 October 2019 and demonstrates the readiness of blockchain technology (and smart contracts, in particular) to be used in the financial sector.
-Its White Paper names several use cases, such as a decentralised depository of mortgages, a distributed ledger of digital bank guarantees and electronic letters of credit.33
+Certification of Masterchain, an Ethereum-based blockchain developed by the consortium of major Russian banks cooperating within the Association for Financial Technologies Development, was achieved on 7 October 2019 and demonstrates the readiness of blockchain technology (and smart contracts, in particular) to be used in the financial sector.
+Masterchain's white paper names several use cases, such as a decentralised depository of mortgages, a distributed ledger of digital bank guarantees and electronic letters of credit.35

 Since 21 December 2018, automated digital advisory services (robo-advisers) have been subject to regulation.
-Specifically, Article 6.2 of the Federal Law on Securities Market imposes mandatory accreditation for software used to provide investment advice.
-However, at this stage, the Central Bank has not yet adopted the procedure for such accreditation and, accordingly, no robo-advisers have been accredited.
+Specifically, Article 6.2 of the Federal Law on the Securities Market imposes mandatory accreditation for software used to provide investment advice.

 iv Financial product comparison

 No specific regulation applies to websites comparing financial products or services.
-Such websites are nonetheless subject to general advertising and fair competition principles.
+These websites are nonetheless subject to general advertising and fair competition principles.

 v Binary options

 The Central Bank has not yet taken any stance on binary options.
 However, it did announce in its regulatory strategy for 2016–2018 that it would provide guidance on this issue.
-This announcement was made in the document's section related to consumer protection and gambling.
+This announcement was made in the document's section on consumer protection and gambling.